Max Rockall is a member of the firm’s Global Management Board and co-head of the London arbitration team working from London and Singapore.

-Max is an energy arbitration specialist, advising on an extensive book of cases, including natural gas and LNG price renegotiations and arbitrations, missed cargo delivery disputes, force majeure claims, hardship issues, cargo delays, shortfalls and contested diversions, cargo title disputes and issues of wilful misconduct and interpreting liquidated damages provisions in gas and LNG contracts.
-Max is also a specialist in developing price review renegotiation strategies to assist gas and LNG buyers prepare for, and participate in, price review negotiations.
+Max has 14 years of energy, gas and liquefied natural gas (LNG) experience.
+He is an energy specialist, strategist and arbitration hearing advocate, advising on an extensive book of cases, including (i) natural gas and LNG price renegotiations, arbitrations and expert determinations, (ii) missed cargo delivery disputes, (iii) force majeure claims, (iv) hardship issues, (v) cargo delays, shortfalls and contested diversions, (vi) disputed flexibility rights and valuations, (vii) fuel quality issues; and (viii) issues of wilful misconduct, as well as interpreting liquidated damages provisions in gas and LNG contracts.

 He has considerable experience acting for international energy majors, power utilities, gas companies, traders, governments and state-owned companies in negotiations and arbitrations administered under the rules of all major institutions (ICC, UNCITRAL, HKIAC, LCIA and SIAC), under a broad range of applicable laws but specialising in English law matters.